bottler/iisignature/examples/README.rst

 * iisignature_recurrent_keras.py shows a recurrent network keras layer which uses signatures of the history of its units

+* iisignature_torch.py provides pytorch operations
+  which mirror sig, sigjoin and sigscale from iisignature. demo_torch.py shows how they can be called very simply.

+* iisignature_recurrent_torch.py shows a recurrent network pytorch layer which uses signatures of the history of its units

 * iisignature_match_esig.py wraps essential functionality from iisignature in an interface which matches esig.tosig (formerly called sigtools) from CoRoPa as closely as possible.